LaMonte Wade Jr Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 21st in MLB with a collective 8.3 strikeouts per nine innings.
+- The Marlins pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Marlins have the 18th-ranked team ERA across all league pitching staffs (4.47).
+- The Marlins' 4.33 team ERA ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to give up the 10th-fewest home runs in baseball (17 total, one per game).
+- The Marlins give up the 10th-fewest home runs in baseball (18 total, one per game).

-- The Marlins will send Cabrera (0-1) to make his fourth start of the season.
-He is 0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched.
+- Rogers (1-2 with a 4.20 ERA and 16 strikeouts in 15 2/3 innings pitched) gets the start for the Marlins, his fourth of the season.

-- The right-hander last appeared on Wednesday against the Philadelphia Phillies, when he threw five innings, allowing two earned runs while giving up seven hits.
+- His most recent appearance was on Friday against the Arizona Diamondbacks, when the lefty threw six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.